What is inductive Bible study?

 It is important to note that, while inductive Bible study or any other method is helpful to Christians as we delve into God’s Word, ultimately it is the Spirit of God who opens the Scriptures to us because He has first opened our hearts to Truth.
 It is the Spirit who interprets spiritual truth to those who are spiritual.
 The natural man does not and cannot understand spiritual truth (2 Corinthians 2:12-14).
 So before attempting any Bible study method, we must be sure we have the Holy Spirit living in our hearts (1 Corinthians 6:19) through faith in Christ as Lord and Savior.

-The Inductive Study Bible and Logos Bible Software.
+Recommended Resources: The Inductive Study Bible and Logos Bible Software.

 Why isn't the Bible in chronological order?